elmaxiboy/x-scraper/README.md

 **Warning!
 The tool has not been tested with many different search configurations and could not work properly if radically changed.
 To test it first, using the default parameters is recommended.**

-**Note: Currently the tool considers only the first languange and type parameter present in the dictionary**
+**Note: Currently, the tool considers only the first item in the "langs" and "types" keys present in the dictionary**

 The `search_params.json` contains the dictionary of parameters to build the search query, change it to test more configurations: